UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 Notes:
 🙌
+When a conversation is finished, click "Close issue."
+The resolved issue
+can be accessed at any time
-When a conversation is resolved, you can click “Close issue.”
-The closed issue can be later viewed by clicking the “Closed” header link in the “Issue” tab
+by clicking the "Closed" header link in the "Issue" tab.

 ---